opentelecoms-org/jscommunicator/README.txt

 Introduction
 ------------

-JSCommunicator is a SIP communication tool developed in HTML and JavaScript.
+JSCommunicator is a WebRTC communication tool developed in HTML, CSS and JavaScript.
+It supports voice, video and chat messaging using the SIP protocol over WebSockets.

 Please see http://jscommunicator.org for more details about features, examples, mailing lists and the latest source code.